 Ford Mustang Mach-E SUV - Reliability & safety

-Electric cars have fewer moving parts, and the Mustang Mach-E is loaded with safety features
+Electric cars have fewer moving parts so there's less to go wrong and the Mustang Mach-E is loaded with safety features

 When it comes to the Mustang Mach-E's reliability, there's a lot we won't know until customers have been racking up the miles.